 In most cases, state and local authorities remain in charge of relief efforts after the president declares an emergency or disaster.
 The federal government chiefly serves as a coordinator and a resource, supplementing state and local response efforts.

 However, Washington does take the lead when events fall under exclusive federal jurisdiction.
-For example, the FBI leads responses to terrorist acts, and federal agencies lead responses to disasters that strike U.S government property, such as national parks and coastal waters [PDF].
+For example, federal agencies lead responses to disasters that strike U.S government property, such as national parks and coastal waters [PDF].

 Which federal agencies are involved?

 The agencies that participate vary based on the nature of the incident and the needs of the jurisdiction.
 In assembling an interagency team, FEMA relies on the National Response Framework (NRF) and National Disaster Recovery Framework, which identify the subset of agencies best equipped to respond to a particular challenge.
-For example, the NRF identifies the U.S. Army Corps of Engineers as the primary agency for emergency infrastructure repair; fifteen other agencies provide support.
-FEMA can also bring in nongovernmental organizations (NGOs) such as the American Red Cross.
+For example, the NRF identifies the U.S. Army Corps of Engineers as the primary agency for emergency infrastructure repair.
+FEMA can also bring in nongovernmental organizations (NGOs) such as the American Red Cross and Mercy Corps.

 A small number of federal agencies can administer limited disaster relief [PDF] without a presidential declaration, including the Small Business Administration (SBA) and the Departments of Agriculture, Health and Human Services, and Transportation.